 To submit a nomination, click on the appropriate award to fill out an electronic nomination form.
-A copy of each nominated book should be sent to each award committee member, as well as to the APSA office.
-Should they meet the named criteria, books may be nominated for more than one prize.
+A copy of each nominated book should be sent to each award committee member, and to the APSA office.
+If they meet the relevant criteria, books may be nominated for more than one award.
 The deadline for nominations from individuals is January 15 of each year.
 The deadline for nominations from publishers is February 15 of each year.

 Previous Calendar Year: Many books contain both a publication date and a copyright date, and these may differ.
-Eligiblity for these awards is deterimined by the earlier of these dates that are actually printed in the book with the publication data in the front (i.e. if a book has a printed copyright date of 2014, that is the date that applies even if it was released in 2013).
-If it has a date on the publication page indicating it was printed or published in 2013, then that is the date that applies even if the copyright is 2014.
+Eligiblity for APSA book awards is deterimined by the earlier of these dates that is printed with the publication information at the front of the book.
+For example, if the publication page has a printed copyright date of 2015, that is the date that applies even if the book was released in 2014.
+If the publication page includes a print or publication date of 2014, then that is the date that applies even if the copyright is 2015.

-- Ralph J. Bunche Award For the best scholarly work in political science published in the previous calendar year which explores the phenomenon of ethnic and cultural pluralism. [$1,000]
+Ralph J. Bunche Award For the best scholarly work in political science published in the previous calendar year on ethnic and cultural pluralism. [$1,000]

 Organized Section Book Awards

 Many APSA organized section book awards will be presented at the next APSA Annual Meeting.
 Recipients are generally selected by member committees appointed by the chair or executive committee of the section.
 The organized section recognize winners at their annual business meetings, which are held in conjunction with the APSA Annual Meeting.
 See Organized Section Book Awards.